 Consider Your Job

 Your job may also impact the success of your pregnancy, and you may struggle to work the same way you did before you became pregnant.
 Luckily, a woman’s pregnancy should not impact their employment status, but it is worth considering possible adjustments to help you stay comfortable in the last few months of your pregnancy.
 If you have the option to work from home, then take it, and you can also enquire about maternity leave to plan how you are going to look after the baby.
+If you’re worried about maintaining your income, then look into disability insurance for pregnancy to ensure you don’t fall behind on bills.
 Your partner can also enquire about their leave so you have more support once the baby comes.

 Prepare The Home for The Baby